 “I have been reading that certain raw green leafies are bad for your thyroid.
 I am really concerned about that.
 I have been eating green smoothies since the latter part of December 2008.
 Although I have not had problems with my thyroid, I was a bit alarmed with what I read.
 Please shed some light on that.” – Shawna

-Cruciferous vegetables such as kale, bok choy, collards, turnip and broccoli do contain goitrogenic glucosinolates which produce thiocyanates that compete with iodine for absorption by the thyroid gland.
+Cruciferous vegetables such as kale, bok choy, collards, turnip and broccoli do contain goitrogenic glucosinolates, which produce thiocyanates that compete with iodine for absorption by the thyroid gland.
 Sounds alarming, right?

 Sea vegetables are an especially rich source of iodine.
 Every day, I add a teaspoon or two of dried dulse flakes to my green smoothies.
 One teaspoon contains 110% RDA of iodine.
-Kelp is also an excellent source of iodine and you can add kelp powder to green smoothies as well.
-Neither of these sea vegetables will make your smoothie salty or “fishy”.
+(You can buy dulse flakes at your local health food store or order them from Amazon.com.)

 Research also suggests that deficiencies of selenium, iron, and vitamin A exacerbate the effects of iodine deficiency.
 It’s a good thing that cruciferous greens like kale are also rich in iron and beta-carotene (which your body converts to vitamin A).
 As for selenium, keep some Brazil nuts on hand.
 Just one nut per day will provide adequate selenium in your diet.